DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

-# Data Bootcamp:  Data sources
+# Data Bootcamp:  Data sources & applications

-**UNDER CONSTRUCTION**

-There's an enormous amount of public data available online, for countries, for markets, and for individuals.
-We use many of them in class as examples.
-Some highlights:
+There's an enormous amount of public data available online:  data about countries, about markets, and about individuals.
+We use many of them in class.
+This is our short list.

 ## Data about countries